Converter Tab#

 Run conversion#

-Finally, once you have configured your conversion, you can proceed to run the conversion.
+Finally, once you have chosen your conversion parameters, you can proceed to run the conversion.
 Click Run to start converting your dataset into a BIDS-compliant structure.
 The Log Output and the Terminal will provide real-time updates on the progress and any issues encountered.
-When the process completes, you will find your converted dataset in the directory specified as the BIDS Output Directory.